shion0111/TSClipEditor/README.md

 # TSClipEditor
 ![](https://github.com/shion0111/TSClipEditor/blob/master/view.jpg)

-A TS clip editing application (mostly for those huge MPEG2-TS) for OSX.
-User can set a certain range of a video and save clips from it by dragging slider thumbs.
+A TS clip exporter (mainly for those huge MPEG2-TS files) on OSX.
+User can choose several ranges of a video on a customized slider by setting multiple thumbs and then save clips.

-** A hobby project, also a case-study about ffmpeg **
+** A hobby project and a case-study about ffmpeg **

 ## Prerequisites
 - [ffmpeg](https://github.com/FFmpeg)